Type of service: DSCP and ECN

 The above table, with individual values written out for values of the entire ToS field (not to be confused with the little-used 5-bit part):

 Note: In the above table, ToS is shown in decimal format.
 However, many routers express ToS in hex format.

 Example: mixed interpretation

-Let's start with an IP priority of 1, or 0b001 in Binary.
+Let's start with an IP precedence of 1, or 001 in binary.
 The entire ToS field would then be 001 00000, assuming that the unused 5 bits are zero.
-The DSCP can be interpreted by resegmenting to 001000 00, where 001000 = 8 is the DSCP value.
+The DSCP can be interpreted by resegmenting to 001000 00, where 001000 = 8 is the DSCP value, corresponding to CS1.

 Software support

 Although not frequently used, IP ToS definitions are widely found in netinet/ip.h of Unix-like or Unix operating systems as IPTOS_FIELDNAME macros.
 The "lowcost" field is commented out in OpenBSD due to its newer use for indicating ECN support.
 Remnants of the old RFC 1349 terminology can be found in Transmission 2.93 as well as other tools that support setting this field.

 An old Apache module "mod_iptos", once packaged in Ubuntu, notes that a way to use multiple RFC 1349 option bits together emerged after some point.